Concentric Circles: A Wholesome Alternative to Sales Funnels

 Here’s the business model that I use, and recommend for all clients to consider.

-It’s an alternative to sales funnels (which often feel unethical to me).
+It’s an alternative to sales funnels, which often feel unethical to me.
+For more: why I don't like marketing funnels.

 This concentric circles model is meant for those who earn a living as solopreneurs (simpler business with less overhead) by sharing their life’s experiences via coaching, mentoring, facilitation, or healing.